 💬 Under Armour shifted because demand moved—customers led the change.

-Compression was the brand’s identity—but lifestyle required different material engineering.
+Compression was the brand’s identity—but lifestyle apparel required new fabric engineering.

 Lifestyle products prioritize:

-Factories specializing only in compression cannot supply lifestyle expansion without material diversification.
+Factories specializing only in compression cannot support lifestyle expansion without material diversification.

 The shift wasn’t a loss—it was a strategic recalibration.